fuzzylita/fuzzylita.github.io/_posts/2017-11-13-off_the_rails.markdown

 Wow.
 Ok, so Rails.

-At risk of repeating myself, I definitely didn't feel confident going into this project.
+At risk of repeating myself, I definitely didn't feel confident going into the final Rails project for Flatiron.
 I know, I know, go back to any of the other sections and you'll see me say the same thing.
 Blah blah, wasn't prepared, project was a breeze, learned so much, whatever.
 Not quite so successful this time around.

-Rails was the third, and by *far* the densest section of the Flatiron curriculum.
-Rails is behemoth, taking years of professional work to really master, and I get that.
-Still there were some requirements for this project that were awfully chewy to get through, as the content of the section had to be compacted for sanity and timely completion.
-Frankly, certain functionality in Rails is not very well documented, and required much keyboard bashing and hope.
+Rails was the third, and by *far* the densest section.

 The requirements for the final project were fairly straightforward, but extensive, covering the basics of a rudimentary, but complete and fully functional web application.
-Having done fairly well on the curriculum for most of the Rails section, most requiremetns were not too bad.
+Having done fairly well on the curriculum for most of the Rails section, most requirements were not too bad, but some functionality in Rails is complex, and there were some requirements for this project that were awfully chewy to get through.

-There were only two real ringers, which I had struggled with throughout the later curriculum:
+There were two real challenges, which were both required, and which I had been struggling a bit throughout the later parts of the curriculum:
-* Had to include a join table with a writeable property, that could be writtent to through a complex nested form
+* Had to include a join table with a writeable property, that could be written to through a complex nested form
-* The nested form had to write to multiple models, taking advantage of the object_attributes= methods.
+* The nested form had to write to multiple models, taking advantage of the pattern of `object_attributes=` methods.

-I decided to recreate and expand on my sinatra project, just built on Rails, with improvements and increased functionality.
+I decided to expand on the concept from my sinatra project, just built on Rails, with improvements and increased functionality.
 The app is a fairly simple cocktail database.

 Users can sign up, and create cocktails recipes for their own account.
 Users have complete control over the recipes that they own, with the ability to edit and delete recipes as they wish.
 In addition, users can view a public page of all recipes in the database, but cannot edit them.
 Users can add ingredients, but can't delete them, as ingredients can be used by all recipes.